 Navigate the eVisit Platform

 There are various elements, filters, and information available to you in eVisit.
 The two most important areas are the navigation bar across the top and the user account menu in the right-hand corner.
-Below is a brief description of each and a list of the options within them.
+Below is a brief description of each and a list of their options.

 The Navigation Bar